What Is the Ideal Team Size to Maximize Productivity?

 This study discredits the idea that a larger team effort results in more effort overall, and it presents clear reasoning why attempting to target a specific team size with the aim of being more productive isn’t an effective approach.

-Basically, the potential of a larger team experience “process loss” leading to poor output.
+Basically, the potential of a larger team experiences “process loss,” leading to poor output.

 Takeway?
 Bigger isn’t better for productivity.

-In his studies he found that as you increase the number of individuals it wasn’t necessarily the number of bodies that was the issue; it was the communication links which had to be maintained that created a great deal of strain.
+In his studies, he found that, as you increase the number of individuals, the number of bodies that wasn’t necessarily the issue.
+It was the communication links that had to be maintained that created a great deal of strain.

 Janet Choi of Buffer broke this equation down to show how the number of links grow as the number of employees grow within a group: